 (Images courtesy of Alive Solutions)

-After her tests Natalie received many questions about how patterns affect visibility.
-So she recently re-ran her tests, using a range of colors, each with different print variations: small or large, with light or dark patterns.
-The conclusion:
+Natalie received many questions about how patterns affect visibility, inspiring her to conduct tests using a range of colors, each with different print variations: small or large, with light or dark patterns.
+Small patterns had little effect, but large patterns (especially dark ones) tended to reduce visibility; the pattern broke up the shape like much like a camouflage print.

 (Images courtesy of Alive Solutions)